Cerebral Palsy Causes

 What the Research Says

-• Genetic factors are believed to account for only a small percentage of CP diagnoses compared to causes such as oxygen deprivation, infections, or complications during delivery.
+• Genetic factors are believed to account for only a small percentage of diagnoses compared to causes such as oxygen deprivation, infections, or complications during delivery.

 • New studies are showing links between birth defects and asphyxia, which are significant factors in cerebral palsy.

+During labor and delivery, close monitoring and responding quickly to complications can lower the chances of serious oxygen deprivation or other emergencies.
 After birth, treating jaundice, infections, seizures, or respiratory problems right away gives a newborn the best chance to avoid lasting damage.

 Cerebral Palsy Causes FAQs